cbreathnach/cbreathnach.github.io/_pages/projects.md

 ### Advanced Particle Swarm Optimisation Techniques - Final Year Project

-I am currently working on this project as I work towards the completion of my undergraduate degree.
 Particle swarm optimisation (PSO) is a heuristic, stochastic optimisation algorithm.
 I am researching new implementations of PSO algorithms to achieve better performance across a wider range of optimisation problems by comparing results to benchmarked standards.

 <br />
-The project has involved:
+The project involved:
 * Researching and writing a literary review on Particle Swarm Optimisation and its applications.
 * Developing a Java simulator to implement and test standard algorithms to match available results.
 The simulator has been designed for performance and extensibility, which has been achieved using Java's object-object nature and built-in support for multi-threading.
 * Designing new algorithms by identifying areas of possible improvement.

 -------